IT Consultant Interview Questions

 Example: “When asked to implement a system that was recommended by a third party, I would first make inquiries as to why the client didn’t engage the third party for the implementation.
-Once I understand this, I would ask the client what they like about a third party’s recommendation and what they don’t like.
+Once I understand this, I would ask the client what they like about a third-party’s recommendation and what they don’t like.
 I would then engage them in a conversation that would discuss the feasibility of implementing the solution, making suggestions as to how they can improve it.
-Finally, I would develop a specific plan for the implementation, with contingencies if the third party recommendation did not perform as anticipated.”
+Finally, I would develop a specific plan for the implementation with contingencies if the third-party recommendation did not perform as anticipated.”

 Question: We use Salesforce for our CRM system.
 Do you have experience working with this?

 Explanation: IT organizations will always have legacy applications, systems, and other components within their network.
-As an IT consultant, you need to at least be familiar with these, even if you’re proposing an alternative solution.
+As an IT consultant, you need to at least be familiar with them, even if you’re proposing an alternative solution.
 If you’re not familiar with the hardware or software they ask about, you should admit this, noting how you can quickly learn about new technologies so you can integrate them into the solution you are suggesting.

 Example: “I have worked with many different CRM systems.
 Since Salesforce is the leader in this category, I have a great deal of familiarity and experience working with it.
 I am happy to integrate this into the solution I am proposing for you, but I also have some alternative recommendations that you may want to consider.”

-Question: What is your strategy for staying up-to-date with developments in the IT industry?
+Question: What is your strategy for staying up to date with developments in the IT industry?

-Explanation: The information technology industry changes quickly, with new technologies constantly being introduced.
+Explanation: The information technology industry changes quickly with new technologies constantly being introduced.
 Keeping up with these is a challenging task.
 As an IT consultant, you must be familiar with the very latest products available on the market.
 You should have a defined strategy for updating your knowledge and be able to clearly communicate this to the client.

 Example: “The pace of innovation in the IT industry is very rapid, and staying informed about new technologies and developments is challenging.
-I do this by subscribing to several industry news services, blogs and newsletters.
-I also attend several industry events each year, where I meet with some of the leading technology providers.
-I am a member of a few local user groups, and I take the time to meet with other consultants frequently to share information.
+I do this by subscribing to several industry news services, blogs, and newsletters.
+I also attend several industry events each year where I meet with some of the leading technology providers.
+I am a member of a few local user groups, and I take time to meet with other consultants frequently to share information.
 This has helped me stay abreast of developments in the industry, and I feel confident that I am up to date on current technology.”